Institute of Pacific Relations: Founding and early years (1925–1939)

-Criticism

 Not everyone approved.
 Time Magazine called Carter, Wilbur, and The Inquiry a "strange and motley crew", a "little band of élite and erudite adventurers."
 Some in the American State Department and Navy opposed discussion of Pacific affairs, fearing that it might interfere with strategic planning at a time when Chinese and Japanese nationalism were on the rise.
 Carter countered with support from the Rockefeller Foundation and the Carnegie Foundation.
 Using networks of the International YMCA, independent National Councils were organized in other countries, with an International Secretariat in Honolulu.

 Conferences

 Attendees of the Fourth Biennial Conference in Shanghai, China, October 21 to November 2, 1931.

 The first conference was held in Honolulu in the summer of 1925, followed by another in Honolulu (1927), then conferences in Kyoto (1929), Hangzhou and Shanghai (1931), Banff, Canada (1933), Yosemite, USA (1936), and Virginia Beach, USA (1939).
 Each conference published its background papers and roundtable discussions in a volume in the series Problems of the Pacific.

 Attendees of the sixth conference in Yosemite, 1936.